Imagination is more important than knowledge / Knowledge is limited / Imagination encircles the world / ALBERTEINSTEIN

 Steven Dahlberg

-He was head of the Creative Education Foundation, director of the annual Creative Problem Solving Institute, program and communications director of the Institute for Creative Studies, and adviser to two long-time toy inventors who launched a creativity consulting business.
-Dahlberg has designed and taught graduate-level creativity courses at Saint Mary’s University of Minnesota, as well as guest lectured at several universities.
+Previously, he was head of the Creative Education Foundation (CEF), director of CEF's annual Creative Problem Solving Institute, program and communications director of the Institute for Creative Studies, and adviser to two long-time toy inventors who launched a creativity consulting business.
 He was program manager and associate editor at the global publishing company, VNU, where he developed international training and online learning conferences in the U.S., Europe and Asia.

 To Contact: